Trump Retweets British Far-Right Group

 — Piers Morgan (@piersmorgan) November 29, 2017

 Fransen’s own criminal record is less extensive, but growing.
-She was convicted in early November of religiously aggravated harassment after admitting hurling abuse at a woman wearing a hijab, and is currently facing charges connected to a speech made at an event in Belfast last August.
+She was convicted in early November of religiously aggravated harassment after admitting hurling abuse at a woman wearing a hijab and is currently facing charges connected to a speech made at an event in Belfast last August.
 On learning that the President of the USA had shared her tweets this morning, Fransen tweeted “GOD BLESS YOU TRUMP!
 GOD BLESS AMERICA!”

-InfoWars contributor and British alt-right vlogger Paul Joseph Watson was among those to question the wisdom of the retweets, stating that they were “not the best optics”, while broadcaster and Trump acolyte Piers Morgan advised the President to “STOP this madness”.
-At the time of writing, the Tweets were still showing on Trump’s timeline, although he made no further comment on them and went on to talk about the bullish stock market instead.
+InfoWars contributor and British alt-right vlogger Paul Joseph Watson was among those to question the wisdom of the retweets, stating that they were “not the best optics,” while broadcaster and Trump acolyte Piers Morgan advised the President to “STOP this madness.”
+At the time of this writing, the Tweets were still showing on Trump’s timeline, although he made no further comment on them and went on to talk about the bullish stock market instead.